P.O.S (rapper)

 Stefon Leron Alexander (born August 18, 1981), better known by his stage name P.O.S, is an American hip hop artist from Minneapolis.
 He has been a member of groups such as Doomtree, Building Better Bombs, Gayngs, Marijuana Deathsquads, Cenospecies, Four Fists, and Shredders.

 Early life

 P.O.S was born in Minneapolis, Minnesota.
 He attended Hopkins High School, though he did not reside in Hopkins.

 Career

 Early career

-Before entering hip hop, P.O.S was in the punk rock bands named Degenerates and Om.
+Before entering hip hop, P.O.S performed in punk-rock bands Degenerates and Om.

-In 2001, P.O.S, rapper Syst, and DJ Anomaly formed a short-lived hip hop group Cenospecies.
+In 2001, P.O.S, rapper Syst, and DJ Anomaly formed the short-lived hip hop group Cenospecies.
 The group released a studio album, Indefinition, in 2002.
-The group won the award for "Best Band to Break Up in the Past 12 Months" in the year-end issue of City Pages.
+The group won the tongue-in-cheek award "Best Band to Break Up in the Past 12 Months" in the year-end issue of City Pages.

 Doomtree

-In 2001, P.O.S and MK Larada formed a hip hop collective Doomtree.
+In 2001, P.O.S and MK Larada formed the hip hop collective Doomtree.
 The group has released three studio albums: Doomtree (2008), No Kings (2011), and All Hands (2015).